emissary-ingress/emissary/user-guide/aes-operator.md

 The Operator cannot guarantee minute time granularity, so specifying a minute in the crontab expression can lead to some updates happening sooner/later than expected.

-## Install the AES Operator

-You can install the AES Operator in a number of ways:

-* Manually
-* Helm Chart
-* OperatorHub.io

 ### Install Manually